Home Spark

 • it offered much more flexibility when compared to hadoop -

-• unlike hadoop which relies on yarn as a cluster manager, it can work with different cluster managers like mesos and kubernetes. cluster manager, resource manager, container orchestrator, etc all mean the same thing
+• unlike hadoop which relies on yarn as a cluster manager, it can also work with different cluster managers like mesos and kubernetes. cluster manager, resource manager, container orchestrator, etc all mean the same thing

 • eventually, it became its own thing as it has much more features